Spring roll: Hong Kong and Macau

 Spring roll is a fried dish usually available as a dim sum.
 They typically contain minced pork, shredded carrot, bean sprouts and other vegetables served with dipping sauce.

 Taiwan

 In Taiwan, the most commonly eaten non-fried spring rolls are popiah, called rùn bǐng (潤餅) in Mandarin or po̍h-piáⁿ (薄餅) in Hokkien.
 In northern Taiwan, the ingredients are generally flavoured with herbs, stir-fried, and sometimes topped with a finely ground peanut powder before being wrapped.
 In southern Taiwan, the ingredients are generally boiled or blanched in plain water.
 Sometimes caster or super fine sugar is added along with the peanut powder before all the ingredients are wrapped.

+Japan

+In Japan, spring rolls are known as harumaki (春巻き) and are often served with karashi mustard or soy sauce.